 Los habitantes desconocidos de Tetuán (“The unknown inhabitants of Tétouan”, in reference to birds) is a short video filmed by Rachid in 2010 at several locations around Tétouan (Martil, Jbel El-Haouz and Smir wetland).
 The video featured many birds of the region.
 The aim of the video was to increase environmental awareness and education about the environmental problems of the region of Tétouan especially the destruction of Smir wetland and the pollution of Oued Martil.

 During his outing to the nature he encountered, on several occasions, injured and/or sick birds and other animals.
 In each case, he takes care of the animal until its recovery.
 After care and rehabilitation (which takes from days to weeks) he takes the birds back to nature to set them free.
 Here are some examples:

 - On his visit to Jbel Dersa (Tétouan) with Abdelhak Elbanak on 20 May 2011, he found a Black Kite (Milvus migrans) in a very poor state (it bleeds from the beak and the eyes, probably caused by poisoning in a rubbish dump).
 He took it at his house and treated him, within three days it was able to fly again.

 - On 6 June 2009, he found a Spanish-ringed female Black Kite (ring n° 7058297, Icona – Madrid) held by a person near Tétouan.
 The bird had difficulty flying, and was so weak that it could hardly move.
-During the rehabilitation, it started to take weight and to recover slowly.
-She was released on 16 august 2009 in a woodland near Oued el Maleh, Martil.
+During the rehabilitation, it started to gain weight and to recover slowly.
+She was released on 16 august 2009 at small woodland near Oued el-Maleh, Martil.